 ignore any reduction in pay due to a trade dispute or authorised absence

-if arrears of pay are paid in the 12-week period, some or all of which relate to an earlier period, the back pay can be treated as a non-regular lump sum payment and removed from the calculation
+if arrears of pay are paid in the 12-week period, some or all of which relate to an earlier period, the back pay can be treated as a non-regular lump sum payment and removed from the calculation.

 Gross up the result to an annual figure and add any regular lump sum payment the member received in the 12 months before the relevant event.
 A lump sum is ‘regular’ if the employer determines that there is a reasonable expectation that the payment would be paid on a regular basis.